SanderMertens/flecs/docs/Relationships.md

 ## Relationship properties
 Relationship properties are tags that can be added to relationships to modify their behavior.

-### Tag property
+### PairIsTag property
-A relationship can be marked as a tag in which case it will never contain data.
+A relationship can be marked with PairIsTag in which case a pair with the relationship will never contain data.
 By default the data associated with a pair is determined by whether either the relationship or target are components.
 For some relationships however, even if the target is a component, no data should be added to the relationship.
 Consider the following example:

 ```c
 typedef struct {